While there are a ton of amazing toddler toys, the trick is choosing a gift they’ll actually play with — and play with more than once.

 Known as a busy book or quiet book, these soft fabric books are really good at keeping kids occupied.
 They can practice counting, lacing, zipping, shapes, and more!

-There are regular block sets, and then there is the ultimate block set.
-This Lovevery block kit was sent to us this summer and it is one toy that keeps getting pulled out week after week.
+Lovevery has play kits for every stage of toddlerhood!
+You can get a subscription or buy individual kits.
+We have a block kit from Lovevery and it is one toy that keeps getting pulled out week after week.
 All three of my kids love it for different reasons, and there’s enough blocks to go around!

 These stones, based on the shape of stones in a river, can be played with inside or outside, and arranged in an infinite number of ways.
 Toddlers can work on balance, coordination and confidence.